Complaints Procedure — Enfield Man with Van

 Investigation process

-Investigator reviewing records and photos during complaints process Each complaint is assigned to an investigator who is independent of the immediate service delivery concerned.
+Two removal specialists from Enfield Man with Van, both dressed in matching blue work uniforms, are carefully holding a white, wooden shelf unit with multiple compartments; one is gripping the top edge while the other supports the bottom, as they lift the shelving piece within a bright, domestic living room.
+The room features light-colored walls, with a large window behind them that has blinds and striped curtains in shades of blue, green, and beige.
+To the left on the floor is a long, dark grey radiator along the wall, and the floor is covered in light wood laminate.
+The scene captures the process of preparing household furniture for removal, emphasizing professionalism and attention to careful handling of items in a typical residential setting, consistent with house removals services in the Enfield area near postcode N9.
+Each complaint is assigned to an investigator who is independent of the immediate service delivery concerned.
 The investigator will review booking records, crew notes, vehicle logs and any photographic evidence supplied.
 When necessary, staff involved will be asked to provide their account.
 The investigator will evaluate the information objectively and consider whether any breach of our service standards occurred.
 Records of interviews and evidence will be retained to support the investigation findings.

 Possible findings include confirmation that the complaint is upheld in whole or in part, that service standards were met, or that there is insufficient evidence to draw a firm conclusion.
 Where a complaint is upheld, appropriate remedial actions will be proposed which may include a goodwill gesture, partial refund, re-collection or operational changes designed to prevent recurrence.
 Decisions are proportionate and reflective of the impact of the issue on the customer.